Hawkedon: History

-The village is recorded in the Domesday Book with a population of 24 households in 1086; 10 freemen, 7 smallholders, 5 slaves, & 2 villagers.
+The village is recorded in the Domesday Book of 1086 with a population of 24 households in 1086; 10 freemen, 7 smallholders, 5 slaves, & 2 villagers.

 In 1870–72, John Marius Wilson's Imperial Gazetteer of England and Wales described the village as:

 HAWKEDON, a parish in Sudbury district, Suffolk; 5½ miles NNE of Clare r. station, and 10 NW by N of Sudbury.
 Post town, Stansfield, under Sudbury.
 Acres, 1,461.
 Real property, £2,049.
 Population, 321.
 Houses, 67.
 Hawkedon Hall belongs to J. E. Hale, Esq.; and Thurston Hall, to H. J. Oakes, Esq.
 The living is a rectory in the diocese of Ely.
 Value, £400.
 Patron, H. J. Oakes, Esq.
 The church is ancient, with a tower; and contains an ancient font, and several brasses and monuments.
 There is a national school.

 In 1887, John Bartholomew also wrote an entry on Hawkedon in the Gazetteer of the British Isles with a much shorter description:

 Hawkedon, parish, W. Suffolk, 5½ miles NE. of Clare, 1461 acres, population 278; P.O.

 Buildings

 There are many other medieval and listed properties in the parish, notably the Grade I Swan Hall and Thurston End Hall (both fine timber-framed 16th-century houses).
 The village also has a 1935 listed K6 telephone box to the west of the pub.
-There's a total of 19 listed buildings in the parish.
+There is a total of 19 listed buildings in the parish.

 Although there are now no shops, there is a 15th-century pub called The Queen's Head (formerly known as the Queen Inn).